 - Although the handle can be replaced, I think it has a much higher risk of breaking.

 Husqvarna are a forge owned by Hultafors Group, the same company that own and operate the Hults Bruk forges.
-More known for their chainsaws and other power tools, Husqvarna nevertheless manufacture some fine axes, and the Husqvarna 32-inch splitting maul is no exception.
+More known for their chainsaws and other power tools, Husqvarna nevertheless manufactures some fine axes, and the Husqvarna 32-inch splitting maul is no exception.

-Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden and comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security, and it comes with a leather cover to protect the edge against the elements, which is always a welcome touch.
+Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden.
+It comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security.
+It has a leather cover to protect the edge against the elements, which is always a welcome touch.

-While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that will be able to split wood without the need to improve or polish it when you receive it.
+While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that can split wood without needing to improve or polish it when you receive it.